agb32/cosmadoc/docs/source/faq.md

 ## Where is my home directory?

-/cosma/home/PROJECT/USERNAME (where PROJECT will be durham or a DiRAC project identifier)
+/cosma/home/PROJECT/USERNAME (where PROJECT will be durham or a DiRAC project identifier).
+This is usually backed up nightly (retained for 60 days), and also snapshotted hourly (retailed for about 1 week).

+You also have

+/cosma/apps/PROJECT/USERNAME which is ideal for software installation, Python virtual environments, etc, and which has hourly snapshots.

 You will also have data storage space, typically in one of: